Groomit: History

 Groomit was launched in 2016, offering its services in the New York City metropolitan area, including Connecticut, New Jersey, and Westchester County, New York.
 Its headquarters is based in Yonkers, just north of New York City.

 In June 2017, Groomit launched its mobile app.

 In May 2018, Groomit expanded to San Diego, California.

 In May 2021, Groomit introduced mobile grooming, besides in-home service, and is expanding into more markets.

 Services

 Groomit offers a network of groomers and stylists for users to schedule appointments with through the app.
 Groomit meets with each groomer in person, verifies skill level, and conducts background checks before they are eligible to make in-home and mobile grooming appointments.
 Each appointment is insured by Groomit and the company offers training sessions for new groomers.

 Groomit offers silver, eco, and gold packages for both cats and dogs.

 Notable users

-In June of 2019, former Real Housewives of New York City star Jill Zarin was spotted using the app by OK!
+In June 2019, former Real Housewives of New York City star Jill Zarin was spotted using the app by OK!
 Magazine.